 Shelly® Pro devices are DIN mountable inside the breaker box, and highly suitable for new building construction.
 All Shelly® Pro devices can be controlled and monitored through Wi-Fi and LAN connections.
 Bluetooth connection can be used for the inclusion process.

 Shelly® devices are compatible with Amazon Alexa and Google Home supported functionalities.
 Please see our step-by-step guide on: https://shelly.cloud/support/compatibility/.

-You need to switch on/off the lights in a room, hall or a corridor from a mobile device and/or multiple physical locations.
+This use case explains how using Shelly Pro 2/2PM V1 (the Device) you can turn on/off dual lights in a room, hall or corridor from a mobile device and/or multiple physical buttons in key locations.

 ⚠WARNING!
 Danger of electrocution.
 Mounting/installation of the Device to the power grid has to be performed with caution, by a qualified electrician!